aaronbloomfield/pdr/labs/lab11/index.md

 random_shuffle(cities.begin(), cities.end());
 ```

 This method takes a vector, and will randomly shuffle it, similar to Java's `Collections.shuffle()`.
 The parameters specify the amount of the vector that we want to shuffle.
-Because we want to shuffle the entire vector, we specify the beginning and end of the list, as shown.
-What we are actually doing is supplying two iterators which specify the range to shuffle.
-The `.begin()` and `.end()` methods provide iterators set to the beginning and end of the vector, respectively.
+Because we want to shuffle the entire vector, we specify the beginning and end of the list.

 The `sort()` method has the same parameters as shuffle, and sorts the list.
 It is similar to Java's `Collections.sort()` method.
 It returns no value.

 The `next_permutation()` method will cycle through each and every permutation of the passed vector.  ***It must start out with a sorted vector***, and will move through each and every possible list ordering until the vector ends up in reverse sorted order.
 It takes the same parameters as `random_shuffle()` and `sort()`.
-Note that it does not return a new permutation, but instead modifies the vector that is passed in (via the two iterators).
-It returns a bool -- `true` if it found another permutation, or `false` if there are no more permutations to provide.
+Note that it does not return a new permutation, but instead modifies the vector that is passed in.
+It returns `true` if it found another permutation and `false` if there are no more permutations to provide.
 Thus, it is often put into a `while` loop.
 For an example of using `next_permutation()` in a while loop, see [here](http://www.cplusplus.com/reference/algorithm/next_permutation/).
 This is a good way to iterate through each possible combination of cities to travel to.

 ### Middle-Earth methods ###

 The MiddleEarth class provides a number of methods to help you write your brute-force solution.
-You should be familiar with these from the pre-lab.
 The constructor is called by the skeleton code, and uses the parameters read in from the command line.
 The `print()` method will print out statistics of the world.

 The `printTable()` method will print out a table of the distances between all cities.
 Different random seeds will produce different tables, obviously.
 This will be useful to help you debug your program.
 Redirect it to a file, and then load it up in a spreadsheet program (Excel may not like tab-separated values, but OpenOffice will be fine with it).
 We used to provide an Excel-ready format of this, but each of the different platforms (Mac OS X, Linux, Windows, as well as 32-bit versus 64-bit) will produce slightly different random worlds.

 The `getDistance()` method will return the distance, as a float, between the two provided cities.
-In an effort to make your code as efficient as possible, `getDistance()` has the same running time as a hash table (usually &Theta;(1)).
+In an effort to make your code as efficient as possible, `getDistance()` has the same expected running time as a hash table.
 Lastly, `getItinerary()` will return a vector of the cities that you must visit.
-Note that the first city provided is the start (and thus end) city -- you should remove this from the vector before you consider all possible cycles through the graph.
+The first city provided is the start (and thus end) city -- you should remove this from the vector before you consider all possible cycles through the graph.

 ### How to proceed ###

 We provide the skeleton code for the algorithm -- your job is to complete traveling.cpp.

 1. First complete `printRoute()`, as that will be useful when debugging your code.
 It should print a route in the form: `Dunharrow -> Cirith Ungol -> Hobbiton -> Grey Havens -> Lothlorien -> Dunharrow`.
 Note that we aren't picky about exactly how it's printed, as long as it prints all the cities.
 2. Next, complete `computeDistance()`.
-You can create a sample string vector to test it, and verify it against the distances in the output of `printTable()` (see above).
+You can create a sample string vector to test it, and verify it against the distances in the output of `printTable()`.
 3. Start on the `main()` method.
 Make sure that you can print out all the permutations of the list of destinations.
 Note that for n cities, there are n! possible permutations.
 Remember that the start city should not be permuted!
 4. At this point, you can now compute the distance and keep track of the minimum cycle length.

-Your final program should not print out every path tried, as there will be way too many of them.
-It should print out the shortest path as the last thing printed.
-You may print out a few paths (i.e. successively shorter paths), if that's easier.
+Your final program should should print out the shortest path as the last thing printed.
+You can print out multiple paths as you find the shortest one, but you should **NOT** print out _every_ path you try.

 Note that you are determining a cycle of cities to visit.
 So if your cycle has the cities in reverse, then it's still a valid solution.

 ### Getting your itinerary correct ###

-Note that you already know your start city (if you don't know how to determine this, you should really read the comments in middleearth.cpp, specifically for `getItinerary()`).
-This city is **not to be permuted**, as you will always start (and end) at that city.
+The starting city is **not to be permuted**, as you will always start (and end) at that city.
 It's the *other* cities that are going to be permuted through the calls to `next_permutation()`.

 ### Timing your code ###

 Keep in mind that as you increase the size of the city tour, the running time increases exponentially.
-The computers in the Olsson 001 lab can probably compute about 200,000 routes per second in Linux (with well written and optimized code).
-Our 10-route cycle took 18 seconds under Linux.
-A 15 route cycle would take 2.5 months under Linux.
-A 20 route cycle would take 385,734 years under Linux!
+Modern-day computers can probably compute about 200,000 routes per second (with well written and optimized code).
+Our 10-route cycle took 18 seconds.
+A 15 route cycle would take 2.5 months.
+A 20 route cycle would take 385,734 years!
 Realistically, you shouldn't be trying anything with an itinerary greater than 9 or 10.

 And when you are planning on testing long paths, you should really compile your code with the `-O2` compiler option.
 It can speed up the program by a factor of two.